-- The security of the school information systems and users will be reviewed regularly. - Virus protection will be updated regularly. - Personal data sent over the Internet or taken off site will be encrypted. - Portable media may not be used without specific permission followed by an anti-virus/malware scan. - Unapproved software will not be allowed in work areas or attached to email. - Files held on the school's network will be regularly checked. - The Senior IT Technician will review system capacity regularly. - Use of user logins and passwords to access the school network will be enforced see Section 6.2 below.
+• The security of the school information systems and users will be reviewed regularly.

+- Virus protection will be updated regularly. - Personal data sent over the Internet or taken off site will be encrypted. - Portable media may not be used without specific permission followed by an anti-virus/malware scan. - Unapproved software will not be allowed in work areas or attached to email. - Files held on the school's network will be regularly checked. - The ICT coordinator/network manager will review system capacity regularly. - Use of user logins and passwords to access the school network will be enforced see Section 6.2 below.

-The school broadband supplier is TalkStraight
+The school broadband and online suppliers is Focus Group.